-The problem is that they’re really expensive, even if you’re not on a budget.
+The problem is that they’re costly, even if you’re not on a budget.

 And if you are- forget about it!

-The solution, of course, is not to give up but to find a more affordable tool that can get the job done without breaking the bank.
+Of course, the solution is not to give up but to find a more affordable tool that can get the job done without breaking the bank.

 Here comes SERPstat, an all in one SEO platform.

 In this review, I’ve covered everything you need to know about it.